apache/mynewt-site/docs/os/tutorials/sensors/sensor_thingy_lis2dh12_onb.md

 There are two sensor functions that you can use to read data from a sensor device:

-* `sensor_read()`:  This function reads sensor data from a sensor device and calls the specified user callback to receive the sensor data.
-You specify a bit mask of the types of sensor data to read from a sensor device and a callback function pointer in the call to the `sensor_read()` function.
-This callback is called for each sensor type you specify to read.

 * `sensor_register_listener()`: This function allows you to register a listener for a sensor device.
 You specify a bit mask of the types of sensor data to listen for and a callback to call when data is read from the sensor device.
 The listener callback is called whenever the `sensor_read()` function reads data for a sensor type from a sensor device that the listener is listening for.

     The sensor framework supports polling of sensor devices.
 For a sensor device that has a polling rate configured, the sensor framework poller reads sensor data for all the configured sensor types from the sensor device at each polling interval and calls the registered listener callbacks with the sensor data.

+* `sensor_read()`:  This function reads sensor data from a sensor device and calls the specified user callback to receive the sensor data.
+You specify a bit mask of the types of sensor data to read from a sensor device and a callback.
+This callback is called for each sensor type you specify to read.

 We first extend the application to a register a sensor listener to demonstrate how to use the sensor framework polling support.
 We then extend the application to use the `sensor_read()` function instead of a listener.
 An application may not need to poll sensors.
-For example, an application that processes remote requests for sensor data only need to read the sensor data when it receives a request.
+For example, an application that processes remote requests for sensor data might only read the sensor data when it receives a request.

 <br>
 #### Step 1: Modifying main.c to Add a Sensor Listener